+We can also describe these equations with a block diagram.
 The input variable is the applied torque and the output variable is the pendulum angle theta.
-We can represent these equations by a block diagram:
+The corresponding block diagram is shown below:

 Block diagram model of a pendulum.

 In the block diagram a square wave generator acts as torque and the signal monitor block catches the output angle theta.
 Block diagrams tend to grow complex easily when more elements are involved.
 To keep a good overview, hierarchy must be used.
 In this model the elements of the pendulum part (inside the green square) will be hidden in a submodel as shown below.
 Still the square wave generator will act as torque and the signal monitor block will catch the output angle theta.